Ewan-Brady/Experimental-3D-Human-Motion-Pipeline/README.md

 individual is which and only stores one set of pose data any frames with two people in them are marked as faulty.
 Theoretically these issues are solvable, but I did not do so for this proof of concept.

 # Installation and Dependencies
-## Libraries to install (program works with these versions, others your milage may vary)
+## Libraries to install
+These are the versions of the libraries that worked for me, if you attempt to install them with other versions the program might work but your milage will vary.
 I advise installing these in the listed order as follows, since that is what worked for me:
 * cuda-version==11.8 (may need to install this cuda version on your computer as well not just this library, not completely sure, think its on my computer).
 * torch==2.0.0 (from https://download.pytorch.org/whl/cu118)
 * torchvision==0.15.1 (from https://download.pytorch.org/whl/cu118)